German Easter Traditions, Facts and Customs- Easter in Germany!

-Heiliger Donnerstag (Holy Thursday) makes sense… but why is the Thursday before Easter called Grünerdonnerstag in Germany?
-The word “Heilige” or “Holy” makes sense, after all, the day is an important part of the Karwoche (Holy Week).
-The Thursday before Easter is associated with the Last Supper and the end of Lent.
-The night of Jesus’s betrayal and arrest marks…
+The Thursday before Easter is called Heiliger Donnerstag (Holy Thursday) in the Church Calendar.
+So, why is the Thursday before Easter called Grünerdonnerstag in Germany?
+The word “Heilige” or “Holy” makes sense; after all, the day is an important part of the Karwoche (Holy Week).
+The Thursday before Easter is associated with the Last Supper and the end of Lent.…

 Burning Easter Wheel In Germany- UNESCO Heritage in Lüdge

-Cover image by Nifoto, Public domain, via Wikimedia CommonsIn 784 Charlemagne visited the town of Lügde, and according to his chronicler Einhard, witnessed large oak wheels stuffed with straw, set on fire, and sent rolling down the Osterberg to greet the Spring.
+Cover image by Nifoto, Public domain, via Wikimedia CommonsIn 784, Charlemagne visited the town of Lügde and, according to his chronicler Einhard, witnessed large oak wheels stuffed with straw set on fire and sent rolling down the Osterberg to greet the Spring.
 What an impressive sight!
-Burning wheels of fire careening down the hill…sparks flying all around.
-Although no one…
+Burning wheels of fire careening down the hill with sparks flying all around.
+Although…

 Ostara and Easter- A Legend that May be Younger than You Think